image of doctor with NCQA logo

 The clinical curriculum emphasizes restorative techniques in pediatric dentistry, non-pharmacological behavior management, nitrous oxide sedation, oral conscious (moderate) sedation, intravenous sedation, management of cases under general anesthesia, and public health.

-St. Barnabas Hospital is a Level 2 trauma center, resulting in extensive exposure to trauma management.
+St. Barnabas Hospital is a trauma center, resulting in extensive exposure to trauma management.
 Hospital rotations include: pediatric medicine (inpatient and outpatient clinics), general anesthesia, ENT clinic, audiology, infectious disease, and pediatric emergency department.
 Residents also rotate through the dental department at the Rose F. Kennedy Center for patients with special needs.

 The program supports SBH Health System’s comprehensive approach to care through monthly outreach to local pediatricians, local head starts, Women, Infant, and Children (WIC) programs, local schools (elementary, middle, & high school levels), and oral health demonstrations at The Bronx Zoo.
 Since 2004, St. Barnabas Hospital pediatric dental residents have sat on local head start health committees, reinforcing oral health habits in the educational setting.
 Residents are also encouraged to participate in international outreach.
 Residents have provided dental care to countries such as Honduras, Jerusalem, Guatemala, Mexico, India, Argentina, Dominican Republic, Jamaica, and Thailand.